1. What are connectors of contrast?

 Prepositional contrast despite, in spite of, notwithstanding Followed by noun phrases or -ing forms; "the fact that" can be added to introduce a full clause.
 Despite the rain, they went for a walk in the park.

-Other expressions even so, regardless of, be that as it may Introduce surprising contrast or unexpected outcomes.
+Other expressions even so, regardless of, be that as it may Introduce surprising contrasts or unexpected outcomes.
 She was not fully prepared.
 Even so, she performed well in the competition.

 Now, let's look at them in more detail.
 Below, we will explore each category of contrast connectors, explaining their specific functions, punctuation rules, and providing additional examples to illustrate how they are used in different contexts.